 Four steps can be distinguished:

-The anaerobic process removes the bulk of COD from the waste (water) by converting it into biogas (= methane + carbon dioxide) at low operational costs.
+The anaerobic process removes the bulk of COD (Chemical Oxygen Demand) from the wastewater by converting it into biogas (= methane + carbon dioxide) at low operational costs.

 Why Anaerobic Technology?

 • Very small footprint (up to 90% smaller)

 • Low operational costs and low maintenance (no air needs = low energy requirements!)

 • Reduction of CO2 footprint

 • Reduction of excess sludge production (up to 90% less) – no sludge discharge costs